brooklynacademyofmusic/tessiflow/README.md

 R:

     install.packages("remotes")
-    remotes::install_github("skysyzygy/tessitask")
+    remotes::install_github("skysyzygy/tessiflow")

 Create a yml file in your R_USER directory called `config.yml` and add the following keys to it, filling in information for your particular machine configuration:

     default:
-    # tessitask settings
+    # tessiflow settings
-      tessitask.d: path_to_directory_of_yml_files
+      tessiflow.d: path_to_directory_of_yml_files

-In the tessitask.d directory, create yml files with the following keys:
+In the tessiflow.d directory, create yml files with the following keys:

 -   `name` The name of your task